paper-trail-gem/paper_trail/README.md

 end
 ```

-Once that has completed, all data has been successfully migrated from YAML to JSON.
-This is the last migration required:
+Finally, in another migration, remove the old column.

 ```ruby
 remove_column :versions, :old_object
 ```

-**Note that both of these solutions would have to be performed twice if you're
-making use of the optional `object_changes` column.**
+If you use the optional `object_changes` column, don't forget to convert it
+also, using the same technique.

 ## SerializedAttributes support